mongodb/mongo-php-driver/docs/bulk.md

 $cursor = $manager->executeQuery("db.collection", $query);
 /* Note that var_dump()ing the $cursor will print out all sorts of debug information
  * about the cursor, such as ReadPreferences used, the query executed, namespace,
- * query flags, and the current batch information */ var_dump(iterator_to_array($cursor));
+ * query flags, and the current bulk information */ var_dump(iterator_to_array($cursor));

 ?>